Will Auburn cover the spread vs. Baylor? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Tigers' 72.8 points per game last year were just 2.5 more points than the 70.3 the Bears allowed.
+- Last year, the Tigers scored 72.8 points per game, just 2.5 more points than the 70.3 the Bears gave up.

-- When it scored more than 70.3 points last season, Auburn went 11-4 against the spread and 13-5 overall.
+- Auburn had an 11-4 record against the spread and a 13-5 record overall last season when scoring more than 70.3 points.

+- The Bears scored an average of 77 points per game last year, 9.3 more points than the 67.7 the Tigers allowed to opponents.

 Bet on this or any college basketball matchup at BetMGM